The weird story of karma and revenge behind my Amazon trade-In & book buyback arbitrage tool.

 This one was hard.
 I had almost given up hope, but at the last minute I arranged a deal with an existing prep company: They would bend their rules, just for ZenTrade members, and accept books for Amazon’s trade-in & book buy back sites.
 As far as I know, they are the only prep service in the country to do this.

-#4: How we’ll make it for trade-in and cash.
+#4: How we made the Amazon trade-in arbitrage tool work for trade-in and cash.

 This was the monster project, and the one that I was most passionate about.
 After weeks of scribbling in my notepad and coma-levels of caffeine, here was my “make cash with trade in” system in three parts: